cs10/fa25/syllabus.md

 For all extension requests on any assignment, please use the [Extension Request Form][(https://forms.gle/FaAosSEWXKGWoXoV9](https://forms.gle/Wym7CXpRUBH2UhZk9)).

 You're also allowed to retroactively obtain extensions without penalty: i.e., you can obtain an extension even after the deadline of a lab/project, but not after the extended deadline for that assignment.
-The extended deadline for labs, as noted above, 48 hours (with the exception of labs due on Friday which are given 72-hours -- extended until Monday), at 2359 hrs; for projects, it's 72h after the original deadline.

 <b>NOTE: If you added the course late, please use your updated deadline as the 'original due date'.</b>